DEXLANSOPRAZOLE

 Drug Warnings

-A person dealing with any type of disease including severe liver disease, osteoporosis, low bone mineral density (osteopenia), low levels of magnesium in your blood should consult with a doctor before taking DEXLANSOPRAZOLE.
+A person dealing with any type of disease, including severe liver disease, osteoporosis, low bone mineral density (osteopenia), and low levels of magnesium in their blood, should consult with a doctor before taking DEXLANSOPRAZOLE.
 Inform your doctor if you are allergic to any of the components present in DEXLANSOPRAZOLE as it may cause unwanted side effects in the body.
 On long-term treatment, DEXLANSOPRAZOLE may cause low magnesium levels, vitamin B12 levels, and increase the risk of bone fractures, the doctor may advise regular tests for monitoring your condition.
 Do not take DEXLANSOPRAZOLE if you are pregnant or breastfeeding.
 DEXLANSOPRAZOLE may cause dizziness and sleepiness, so drive only if you are alert.
 DEXLANSOPRAZOLE should not be given to children as safety has not been established.
 Avoid consuming alcohol and DEXLANSOPRAZOLE as it could lead to increased drowsiness and elevate stomach acid production.
 Prolonged intake of DEXLANSOPRAZOLE is linked with a greater risk of Clostridium difficile-associated diarrhoea, so if you develop diarrhoea that does not improve, immediately consult a doctor.
-Keep your doctor informed about your health condition and medicines to rule out any side-effects.
+Keep your doctor informed about your health condition and medicines to rule out any side effects.

 Drug Interactions